 La Crosse, WI 54601

-Students selected in the internal selection process will be invited to submit their abstracts to the national level via the NCUR 2013 by December 4, 2012.
+Students selected in the internal selection process will be invited to submit their abstracts to the national level via the NCUR 2014 website by December 6, 2013.
 Submitted abstracts will be evaluated by discipline-specific panels of experts who will select conference presenters.
-The results of that selection process are to be announced in late January per the NCUR 27 timeline.
+The results of that selection process are to be announced mid-January per the NCUR 28 timeline.

 Summer research opportunities

 Academic Calendars Graduation Requirements Class Schedule Study Abroad Academic Advising Collaborative Research Departmental HonorsCenter for Academic ServicesAAC Request for Action Form